Standearth/vcard-qr/README.md

     This will create a new file with a `.pem` extension in the same directory.

 4.  **Upload to Secret Manager:**
-    Once you have your official `signerKry.key`, `signerCert.pem` (your converted signer cert), and `AppleWWDRCAG4.pem` files, upload them to Google Secret Manager for your production environment.
+    Once you have your official `signerKey.key`, `signerCert.pem` (your converted signer cert), and `AppleWWDRCAG4.pem` files, upload them to Google Secret Manager for your production environment.
     ```bash
     make upload-signer-key path/to/signerKey.key
     make upload-signer-cert path/to/signerCert.pem